fanoframework/fanoframework.github.io/deployment/scgi/index.md

 Fano Framework can be deployed as [SCGI (Simple Common Gateway Interface)](https://python.ca/scgi/protocol.txt) web application.
 SCGI is similar to FastCGI protocol but simpler to parse.

-To be able to run as SCGI web application, you need to use `TBaseSimpleScgiWebApplication` or `TSimpleScgiWebApplication`.
+See [Working with Application](/working-with-application) for information how to create SCGI web application.

 See [Fano SCGI](https://github.com/fanoframework/fano-scgi) for example application.
 You may want to look [Scaffolding with Fano CLI](/scaffolding-with-fano-cli) to easily create new SCGI web application project.

 ## Apache with mod_proxy_scgi module